 Note: We are not crazy, and Allie is not getting everything on this list.

-Pretend Puppet Theater (hanging door version) and princess puppets – I seriously considered buying this as Allie’s big gift this year, but ultimately decided on the next thing instead.
+Pretend Puppet Theater (hanging door version) and princess puppets – I seriously considered buying this as Allie’s big gift last year, but ultimately decided on the next thing instead.
 She loves to put on puppet shows when we go to the library (where there is a large freestanding puppet theater), and she could go on and on for a long time.
 I was actually bummed that I didn’t have enough money for both the next thing and this, but that’s the way it goes.
 I can always get this next year if she’s still into puppets.

 Calico Critters Luxury Townhouse – Allie did not specifically ask for this, but she loves the 2 families of Calico Critters that she bought with her own money over the summer (the sandy cat family and twins and deer family).
 Most of the pieces and dolls for the girls’ beloved Loving Family dollhouse we have had for 8+ years have all been lost.
 So I got Allie a big Calico Critters house set that comes with some furniture, and I got her a couple of extra furniture sets (the living room and sandbox/swimming pool) as well as a bunch of new families (the chocolate lab family and triplets, the bunny family, twins, and grandparents, and the chipmunk family) for Christmas this year.
 I hope she’s going to be delighted with them.
 She did ask for the Calico Critters Seven Seater Van for Christmas, so I went ahead and added that on to what I’d already gotten her.